National Facts & Figures

 - Individuals with the disease need round-the-clock care as the disease progresses.

-- There are approximately 5.4 million people in the United States with Alzheimer's disease.
+- There are approximately 5.5 million people in the United States living with Alzheimer's disease.

 - Approximately 200,000 of those with the disease are younger than 65.

-- The number of people with Alzheimer's is expected to triple to 13.8 million by 2050.
+- The number of people with Alzheimer's could reach 16 million by 2050.

 - Almost two-thirds of the people with Alzheimer's in the United States are women.